Jaecoo J7: South Africa

 The Jaecoo J7 was launched in South Africa on 12 April 2024, as the first Jaecoo model to be sold in South Africa.
 At launch, three trims are available: Vortex, Glacier and Inferno; it is powered by a 1.6-litre turbocharged petrol engine and all-wheel drive comes as standard on the top Inferno trim.
 The PHEV petrol plug-in hybrid (SHS) model with front-wheel drive was added in June 2025 serving as the flagship variant.

 Southeast Asia

+Brunei

+The Jaecoo J7 was launched in Brunei on 3 April 2026, powered by a 1.6-litre turbocharged petrol engine available only in front-wheel drive.

 Indonesia

 Debuting on 20 January 2025, the J7 is the first Jaecoo model to be sold in Indonesia.
 The vehicle is available with a 1.6-litre turbocharged petrol, available in front-wheel drive or all-wheel drive, as well a 1.5-litre turbocharged petrol plug-in hybrid (PHEV) marketed by Jaecoo as the Super Hybrid System (SHS).
 Pre-orders were opened on 13 February 2025, where the estimated pricing range was announced at the 32nd Indonesia International Motor Show.
 Pricing was revealed at the 32nd Gaikindo Indonesia International Auto Show, however, the FWD variant was not made available because of Jaecoo's marketing position is different from Chery in Indonesia and "Jaecoo's identity is off-road and is geared towards personal use."

 The J7 is locally assembled by Handal Indonesia Motor in Bekasi, West Java.